 At the same time, I am extremely grateful for the warm welcome that I got.
 Even though very few people spoke English, the families were delighted by my basic Nepali.
 The local kids would follow me everywhere, and their playing was entertaining to watch.
 Occasionally, I’d juggle some guava fruits or fold paper frogs to amuse them, but most of the time, that wasn’t necessary.
 The children could amuse themselves very well.

 Staying in Nepalese villages was a very memorable experience – and a good way to end my two months in Nepal.
 After four nights, I climbed the painful hike back to Nagarkot to get the rest of my stuff.
-I bid farewell to the hotel and traveled to Patan for my last night in Nepal.
+I bid farewell to the Hotel at the End of the Universe and traveled to Patan for my last night in Nepal.

 My next stop would be Bangladesh.